 ["Enron Group Guaranty Agreement" means the guaranty agreement of Enron Corp. to be delivered to Counterparty Group pursuant to this Agreement.]

-"Enron Party" means any of ENA, EPMI,.
+"Enron Party" means any of ENA, EPMI, and ECC.

 "Exposure" means, on any date, the amount that would be payable by one Party (First Party) to another Party (Second Party) under an Underlying Master Agreement if pursuant thereto Second Party was entitled to and did terminate all Transactions and accelerate First Party's payment Obligations under such agreement as of such date on the basis of a default by First Party, whether or not such default, termination, and acceleration actually occurs; provided, Exposure will be determined using mid-market estimates of amounts applicable to such determination.